Azure/azure-webpubsub/samples/python/chatapp-microsoft-entra-id/Readme.md

-# Create a chat app with aad auth
+# Create a chat app with Microsoft Entra ID

-This sample is to help you create a chat app with aad auth method.
+This sample is to help you create a chat app with Microsoft Entra ID.

 ## Prerequisites